Julie Holland’s workshop at the 2017 CAOMS Conference, Monterey, CA

 *Information here is for educational purposes only.
 Writers are not responsible for any accidents, misinformation, or other mishaps; check your O&M sources before relying on this information.

-*This list copyright Julie Holland.
-All other info copyrighted to respective corresponding names.
+*Elements of this list copyright Julie Holland.
+All other elements copyrighted to any respective corresponding names.
 All rights reserved.
 You are welcome to use these mnemonics educationally.
 Please honor the fact that all online material is copyrighted by the DMCA.
 You may not sell or distribute content in any manner or medium without permission.
 Please feel free to contact Julie Holland for assistance with any original tune.